 This means the diagram is simultaneously:

-a + b + c + p_ab + p_bc + p_ca = const follows from the conservation law visible in the wiring: every wire consumed on the left is produced on the rightThe observer sits outside the composed open net.
-Categorically, it's a sieve — a subfunctor of the representable presheaf that selects which morphisms are admitted.
+a + b + c + p_ab + p_bc + p_ca = const follows from the conservation law visible in the wiring: every wire consumed on the left is produced on the rightThe original version of this post called the observer a sieve — a subfunctor of a representable presheaf that selects which morphisms are admitted.
+That word doesn't survive a literal reading.
+A sieve on an object X is a set of morphisms into X that is closed under precomposition: if f is in the sieve, so is f ∘ g for every g.
+Admission of a payment depends on the current marking — whether the guard passes for send_ab after some history depends on that history.
+That is path-dependent, not closed under precomposition, and so not a sieve.

-A candidate payment is any morphism that the incidence matrix structurally permits.
-The observer reads the core's state via guard arcs (catalytic: they test a place's marking without consuming tokens) and decides: should this morphism exist at all?
+A candidate payment is any morphism the incidence matrix structurally permits.
+R reads the core's state via a read arc (catalytic: it tests a place's marking without consuming tokens) and decides whether this firing happens at all.
+If the overdraft guard passes (balance ≥ amount), the event is committed.
+If not, nothing is committed; there was never a write to roll back.

 | TTT Observer | Payment Observer | |